-- epilepsy is recognised as a health priority worldwide;
+- epilepsy is recognized as a health priority worldwide;

 - human and civil rights of people with epilepsy are protected wherever they might live;

-- people with epilepsy are empowered to maximize quality of life;
+- people with epilepsy are empowered to maximize the quality of life;

 - research into prevention, treatment, care and consequences of epilepsy are promoted.